2020 Western Australian Liberal Party leadership election

 The Western Australian Division of the Liberal Party of Australia held a leadership vote on 24 November 2020 to determine its leader.
 The election was conducted among Liberal Party members of the Parliament of Western Australia.
 It came after its previous leader, Liza Harvey, resigned following poor opinion polling.
 Deputy leader Bill Marmion also resigned on the same day.
 The main candidates touted ahead of the election were Dean Nalder, a member of parliament since 2013 and a minister in the Barnett Ministry, and Zak Kirkup, a member of parliament since 2017.
-Nalder declined to nominate for the election after it became clear he did not have the full support of the Liberal Party caucus.
-As a result, Kirkup won the election unopposed, becoming the state's leader of the opposition.
+Nalder declined to nominate for the leadership after it became clear he did not have the full support of the Liberal Party caucus.
+As a result, Kirkup won the leadership unopposed, becoming the state's leader of the opposition.
 Libby Mettam was elected unopposed as the deputy leader.

 Background

 The Liberal Party, led by Colin Barnett, lost the 2017 Western Australian state election in a landslide victory by Labor.
-From Barnett's resignation on 21 March 2017 to the 2020 leadership election, the party has had two leaders: Mike Nahan, who resigned in June 2019, and Liza Harvey.
+From Barnett's resignation on 21 March 2017 to the 2020 leadership vote, the party has had two leaders: Mike Nahan, who resigned in June 2019, and Liza Harvey.

 In May 2020, during the COVID-19 pandemic, Harvey called for Premier Mark McGowan to relax Western Australia's border restrictions with the rest of the country.
 At that point, Western Australia was almost virus free with only a few restrictions in place, one of which was the strict border controls.
 She proposed that Western Australia first open up to South Australia and the Northern Territory, which McGowan said would be unconstitutional as it would be discriminating between states/territories.
 Harvey's comments were heavily criticised, and a poll published by The West Australian showed that nine in ten Western Australians supported the government border.

 On 11 June, The West Australian published an opinion poll by Painted Dog Research which gave Harvey's approval rating as 19% and disapproval rating as 37%, compared to Premier McGowan's approval rating of 87%.
 On 8 September, The West Australian published an opinion poll by Painted Dog Research which gave Harvey's approval rating at 10%, behind Premier McGowan's approval rating of 91%.
 Utting Research released an opinion poll on 1 October which gave Harvey's previously safe seat of Scarborough a two-party-preferred vote of 66–34 in favour of the Labor Party.